sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 ---

-## What About Non LTS Gateway Releases?
+## What About Non-LTS Gateway Releases?

 While we maintain a regular release schedule, it's important to clarify that these releases do not fall under the Long Term Support (LTS) category.
 They introduce new capabilities, appealing to teams seeking the latest features upon release.
 However, these specific features become part of the subsequent LTS release.